ceramicnetwork/CIPs/CIPs/CIP-69/CIP-69.md

 1. `family` - sort by the family in the document metadata
 2. `schema` - if multiple documents have the same topic, sort by the *schema*
 3. `controllers` - if multiple documents have the same topic and schema, sort by the first controller, then subsequent ones
-4. `DocID` - finally sort by the DocID
+4. `StreamID` - finally sort by the StreamID

 ### Bloom filter